thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2021-10-24-conways-law-and-consequences.md

 or more commonly as [The Rule of 7 &#177; 2](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two).
 It basically says human beings can only manage about seven objects/ideas in our [active memory](https://en.wikipedia.org/wiki/Short-term_memory) at a time.
 Additionally, we on average work ~8 hours a day.
 While those exact numbers vary between individuals the larger takeaway here is that a person cannot operate on an order-of-magnitude more than these numbers.
-We don't keep dozens of objects in active memory nor working more than 24 hours in a day.
+We don't keep dozens of objects in active memory nor work more than 24 hours in a day.

 The consequence of these human limitations is that we use tricks like [chunking](https://en.wikipedia.org/wiki/Chunking_(psychology)) to try and abstract the details.
 If we use the example of human management: how many meetings can we practically hold in a day with them being useful?
 4-6?
 10-20?
 How many direct reports?
 At what number do these begin to be less useful or become a hindrance?